pcoroutine/KeytopiaSwitcher/README.md

 # KeytopiaSwitcher

-KeytopiaSwitcher is an unnofficial hosts switcher for the PS Keytopia, with simple clicks between 2 buttons you can choose between playing normal GT or the PS, made in C#, the application is fast and has a small file size.
+KeytopiaSwitcher is an unofficial hosts switcher for the PS Keytopia, with simple clicks between 2 buttons you can choose between playing normal GT or the PS, made in C#, the application is fast and has a small file size.

 KeytopiaSwitcher is made with the focus on being compatible with the Windows OS.